Simiine/CI-Project-3/README.md

 ### Future Features
 * Allow user to edit events they have already added to the database, amending their details.

 ## Testing
 In Terminal
 PEP8 - http://pep8online.com/

+### Bugs
+#### AttributeError: ‘dict’ object has no attribute ‘append’
+The main issue that kept occuring here was that the add event function would not run.
+This was because dictionaries in Python do not provide an append option.
+To resolve this, in order to be able to append the values as they are entered, I had to use a list instead of a dictionary, changing '{ }' to '[ ]'.

+#### TypeError: Object of type function is not JSON serializable
+The main issue here was that the excel sheet wouldn't update with the newly added event.
+This was because I was calling the wrong arguments into the functions for adding events and updating the events worksheet.
+To resolve this I changed the arguments within the respective functions.
+* update_events_worksheet(event_details)
+* Def update_events_worksheet(event)
+* events_worksheet.append_row(event)

+#### AttributeError: 'list' object has no attribute 'items'
+The main issue here was that the events within the database would not display, when the function was called.
+This was because I was using the wrong code to "get all values" instead of "get all records".
+To resolve this I rewrote the code to get all records.

 ## Deployment
 I deployed this project in Heroky using the following steps: